jannkrn/Building-AI/README.md

 ## Challenges

-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?
 The AI_Method should exactly solve the descripted problem.
+Maybe somtimes the Method can not say if the assignment is 100% correct.

 ## What next?